 You can shred old silicone into pieces using a kitchen grinder.
 If you’re recycling a small amount, you can use a blade or craft scissors to attain shredded silicone granules.

-Once your mold is ready and you have sufficiently grounded your recycled silicone, you can mix the recycled silicone with fresh silicone mix.
+Once your mold is ready and you have sufficiently grounded your recycled silicone, you can mix the recycled silicone with a fresh silicone mix.
 Fresh silicone is available in powder form or liquid form.

 To make the recycling process more manageable, you can use silicone molding kits.
 There are many types of molding kits you can choose from.
 Simply choose one that fits your budget and suits the desired purpose.

-You could ease yourself from the stress of recycling silicone by giving it to professionals.
+You could ease yourself the stress of recycling silicone by giving it to professionals.
 This is a better option, especially if you have a large amount of silicone.
 Before throwing silicone items in your garbage bag, contact your local recycling service to ask if they offer the service.
 Not all recycling centers provide this service because silicone recycling requires special effort.
 What can you do when your recycling center or local recycling plant doesn’t accept silicone products?
-Simply locate and reach out to a silicone specialized recycling company closest to you.
+Simply locate and reach out to a silicone-specialized recycling company closest to you.

 The short answer is no; silicone does not biodegrade.
 When a material is biodegradable, living organisms can break it down until it returns to the earth.
 Although silicone lacks biodegradability, we can alleviate this impact through proper recycling.

-The simple answer to why silicone is not biodegradable is because it is man-made.
+The simple answer to why silicone is not biodegradable is that it is man-made.
 Manufacturers make silicone from materials that living organisms cannot act upon.
 A silicone product will remain intact decades longer than an average human lifetime.
 It’ll remain on land if we do not dispose of and recycle it properly.
-You can imagine digging up your baby’s silicone spoon from your backyard years later when at their 60th birthday.
+You can imagine digging up your baby’s silicone spoon from your backyard years later when on their 60th birthday.

 Compared to plastic and its known hazards, silicone is a more eco-friendly alternative.